julch94/learning-lua/README.md

 This will work as intended and print our message unless score is equal to 100.

+### Module 3-7 Assignment - Guess the Order of Operations

 The assignment for module 3-7 was to guess at some order of operations for the following code:

 ~~~